 - to promote involvement in research within S.T.E.M. disciplines and to support participation and presentations at regional and national scientific meetings or competitions.

 Every spring, S.T.E.M. students and faculty are invited to showcase their research at the Annual Barry S.T.E.M.
 Research Symposium.
-This research symposium is aimed at engaging the local scientific community in learning about ongoing discoveries within S.T.E.M. disciplines (biology, chemistry, physics, psychology, mathematics, and computer and health sciences).
-The event is sponsored by the Departments of Biology, Mathematics & Computer Science, and Physical Sciences, the School of Professional and Career Education, the School of Nursing and Health Sciences, and private donors.
+This research symposium is aimed at engaging the local scientific community in learning about ongoing discoveries within S.T.E.M. disciplines (biology, chemistry, computer science, health science, information technology, mathematics, psychology, and physics).
+The event is sponsored by the Departments of Biology, Mathematics & Computer Science, Physical Sciences, and Psychology, the School of Professional and Career Education, the School of Nursing and Health Sciences, and private donors.

 - Biology: Dr. Christoph Hengartner CHengartner@barry.edu, Dr. Peter Lin PLin@barry.edu, Dr. Michael Robinson MRobinson@barry.edu